top of page

 Too much gripping or constant squeezing leads to dysfunction.

-Avoid straining → huge source of pelvic floor stress.
+Avoid straining; it’s a huge source of pelvic floor stress.

-A Pelvic Health Physiotherapist is the gold standard and usually only takes a few sessions to really see some progress so bite the bullet and get the help sooner rather than later.
+A Pelvic Health Physiotherapist is the gold standard.
+It usually only takes a few sessions to see progress.
+So bite the bullet and get the help sooner rather than later.

 Does Childbirth Change the Pelvic Floor?